 If no action results from the steps detailed above, and if the Clerk to Governors is of the opinion that the grounds for concern still present a threat to the proper governance of the School, then they should make a formal recommendation to the Board of Governors.
-The chair or the vice-chair, as appropriate, would then seek advice from CDD (Conservatoire for Dance and Drama) and would report that advice and its implications to the Board of Governors.
+The chair or the vice-chair, as appropriate, would then seek advice from OfS (Office for Students) and would report that advice and its implications to the Board of Governors.

-The CDD and the Board of Governors would not expect any such steps taken in good faith by the Clerk to Governors in these circumstances to be grounds of disciplinary action under the School's staff disciplinary procedures.
+The Board of Governors would not expect any such steps taken in good faith by the Clerk to Governors in these circumstances to be grounds of disciplinary action under the School's staff disciplinary procedures.